Swayamjimmy/Unbuilt/README.md

 An LLM can easily invent an interesting project that sounds useful but solves a problem nobody actually has.

-IdeaForge reduces this issue by collecting signals from communities where developers, founders, engineers, and users already discuss their problems.
+Unbuilt reduces this issue by collecting signals from communities where developers, founders, engineers, and users already discuss their problems.

 The final AI prompt explicitly instructs the system to use the supplied community signals as evidence and not invent Reddit or Hacker News URLs.